 Explore the History of Cunard

-In the late 1950s, Cunard faced its most fierce competitor yet: the jet aircraft.
-With the introduction of the Boeing 707 on the transatlantic route, Cunard’s fleet quickly became obsolete.
-This saw the great decline of ocean liners, with ships such as Caronia, Media, Britannic as well as the famous Queens disappearing from the North Atlantic.
+Yet, the late 1950s brought Cunard its fiercest competitor yet: the jet aircraft.
+The swift introduction of the Boeing 707 on the transatlantic route rapidly rendered Cunard’s fleet obsolete.
+This pivotal moment marked the dramatic decline of the classic ocean liner, as legendary vessels like the Caronia, Media, and Britannic, alongside the celebrated Queens, gradually vanished from the North Atlantic’s shipping lanes.

-But in the midst of this transport revolution, Cunard gambled their future on a new ship.
-This liner, built at the same yard as her predecessors (John Brown & Co., Clydebank), was named Queen Elizabeth 2.
-She maintained Cunard’s presence on the transatlantic service before retiring in 2008, passing the baton to Queen Mary 2.
+Bruised, yet undeterred by the jet, Cunard gambled its future on a revolutionary new vessel.
+This iconic liner, built at the same legendary shipyard as her illustrious predecessors (John Brown & Co., Clydebank), entered service as Queen Elizabeth 2.
+QE2 upheld Cunard’s cherished presence on the transatlantic service until her retirement in 2008, gracefully passing the baton to the magnificent Queen Mary 2.

-In these pages you can explore the history of select Cunard and Cunard White-Star ships.
-These ships are a collection of vessels that have made a significant contribution to the Cunard story.
-Cunard has operated 249 ships, so this fleet list is always growing, so please come back regularly to find new additions.
+Within these pages, we invite you to delve into the history of Cunard and Cunard-White Star ships.
+This curated collection highlights many vessels that have made truly significant contributions to the remarkable Cunard story.
+With Cunard having operated an astounding 249 ships throughout its history, this fleet list is continually expanding.
+We encourage you to return regularly to discover new additions.

 Image courtesy: Henderson & Cremer Collection.